bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 |h2| PixelCNN |h2e|

-Now that we understand autoregressive generative models, PixelCNN is not too difficult to understand.
+Now that we covered autoregressive generative models, PixelCNN is not too difficult to understand.
 We want to build a *single* CNN that takes as input an image and outputs a *distribution* for each (sub-)pixel (theoretically, you could have a different network for each pixel but that seems inefficient).
-There are a few subtleties when doing that:
+There are a couple subtleties when doing that:

 (a) Due to the autoregressive nature, pixel :math:`i` should not see any pixels
     :math:`\geq i`, otherwise it wouldn't be autoregressive (you could "see the future").
-(b) Selecting a distribution to properly model the pixels.
-(c) A special loss function is needed in order to train the network due to the
+(b) Selecting a distribution and its corresponding loss function in order to
-    distributional outputs.
+    model the output pixels.

 Let's take a look at each one separately.